No-C-Notes has provided over 30 years of audio described music score.

-No-C-Notes is the reading of standard music notation in an audio book.
+No-C-Notes is the reading of standard music notation in an audio book form.

 Speak the Music!
-Never read music again!
-No need to learn Braille music notation!
+Never read printed sheet music again.
+No need to learn Braille music notation.
 No-C-Notes® is an easy and cost-effective way of using standard music notation.
 Used by the singer, songwriter, teacher or instrumentalist who wants their sheet music spoken and not written.
 There is no need to learn clefs, staffs, ledger lines, note heads and flags and other visual sheet music notation as this method reads the actual tone and timing without having to know its placement on paper.
 No-C-Notes is a music notation reading method giving tones and timing shorthand names, and a format for how the sheet music should be read.
 Whether used for voice, or keyboards, guitar, strings or woodwinds, it gives musicians a common verbal language of communicating their music score to one another.
-Musicians listen to their sheet music being read verbally in the same manner as you would use an audio book.
+Musicians listen to their sheet music being read verbally in the same manner as you would use an audiobook along with the music played in full.
 Readings are saved in any preferred audio format, such as MP3 or CDs.

 Try it Out!